Ben Carson to Newsmax: Non-Narrative COVID Theories Ignored

-Theories on the origins of COVID-19, as well as treatment options, were often discarded if they didn't follow the "narrative" on the deadly virus, Dr. Ben Carson, former secretary of Housing and Urban Development, said on Newsmax on Thursday.
+Theories on the origins of COVID-19, as well as treatment options, were often discarded if they didn't follow the "narrative" on the deadly virus, Dr. Ben Carson, former secretary of Housing and Urban Development, told Newsmax on Thursday.

 "What I noticed as a member of the [White House] COVID Task Force was that any time something was brought up that didn't go along with the prescribed narrative, it was quickly pushed away," Carson told Newsmax's "John Bachman Now," while commenting on Wednesday's testimony from former Centers for Disease Control Director Dr. Robert Redfield.